chef/chef-web-docs/chef_master/source/data_retention_chef_automate.rst

 Settings
 =====================================================
 Reaper has a number of configuration parameters you may specify in your ``/etc/delivery/delivery.rb`` configuration file.
+See the `External Elasticsearch </data_retention_chef_automate.html#external-elasticsearch>`__ section for additional settings that are specific to the process of using an external Elasticsearch cluster.

 ``reaper['enable']``: boolean
   If ``true`` Reaper will be enabled and run every 15 minutes.
 Default: ``false``.